device42/device42-docs/docs/apps/enterprise-application-dependency-mapping/adm-supported-applications.md

 ### Currently Supported Applications

-Enterprise Application Dependency Mapping will discover **_all running services, whether or not they are on this list_**.
+Enterprise Application Dependency Mapping will discover all running services, whether or not they are on this list.

-The following is a list of applications that Enterprise Application Dependency Mapping can additionally create application components for.
+The following is a list of applications that Enterprise Application Dependency Mapping can additionally create [Application Components](/apps/application-components) for.

 Additionally, for any application not on this list you can leverage the use of [Application Component Templates](apps/application-components/application-component-templates.md) to automate Application Component creation with custom logic that will supplement the discovery processes of Device42.